jameskaupert/learning-stuff/aws-ccp-exampro/13-networking.md

 DirectConnect = dedicated gigabit connection from on-premise data-center to AWS (very fast, not necessarily private)

 PrivateLinks (VPC Interface Endpoints) = keeps traffic within AWS network and not traverse internet to keep traffic secure

+## VPCs and Subnets

+Virtual Private Cloud (VPC) = logically isolated section of the AWS network where you launch your AWS resources

+- you choose a range of IPs using CIDR range

+Subnets = logical partitions of IP network into multiple smaller segments.
+Break up IP range for VPC into smaller networks

+Subnets needs to have a smaller CIDR range to represent their portion

+- 10.0.0.0/16 = 65,536 IP addresses
+- 10.0.0.0/24 = 256 IP addresses

+Public subnet = one that can reach the internet Private subnet = one that cannot reach the internet